Is Digital Signage Effective? 19 Reasons It’s Worth It For Your Business

-The vast majority of nursing home residents are elderly who need assistance with daily living activities in some capacity.
+The vast majority of nursing home and senior living residents are elderly who need assistance with daily living activities in some capacity.
 Thus, many spend the majority of their time on-premises.
 However, there are growing demands to remain ever-connected.

-Now, more than ever before, the elderly entering nursing homes expect WiFi to be available.
+Now, more than ever before, the elderly entering senior living communities expect WiFi to be available.
 In 2019, a study found that over half of people 65 and older owned and used smartphones.
 Incoming and future residents will want WiFi access.

-Arguably, WiFi is even more critical for nursing home staff.
+Arguably, WiFi is even more critical for property staff.
 WiFi allows staff to better serve, support, and care for residents.

 WiFi in nursing homes can also expand the use of medical devices available to residents.
 This ensures better care and an overall improvement in the health of the residents.